makersacademy/bowling-challenge/README.md

 As a bowler
 So that I can gloat about my spares
 I'd like my spares to be highlighted a special colour.

+As a bowler
+So I can enjoy the tension of two rolls per frame
+I would like to be able to bowl every roll (2 per frame) separately.
 ```